DmitryKozich/angular-hub/guides/dynamic-component-creation.md

 - `createComponent()` — creates the component and requires an `environmentInjector` since it’s detached from any template
 - `attachView()` — attaches the component view to Angular’s change detection
 - `appendChild()` — manually appends the DOM node to the document

+> ⚠️ When creating components outside the Angular view tree using `createComponent()` and `ApplicationRef.attachView()`, you are entirely responsible for their **cleanup**.
+Once the component is no longer needed, you must explicitly perform two actions:
+>
+> 1. Call `applicationRef.detachView(componentRef.hostView)` to remove the component's view from Angular's change detection.
+> 2. Then, call `componentRef.destroy()` to clean up the component and free up resources.

 **SnackBar Usage Example**